10/24/2024

 Analyst, Needham & Co.

-Thank you, good morning.
-You may have provided this detail, I apologize if you did, but I'm wondering, do you quantify the impact from the strike at Boehm in the quarter and follow up to that is just whether the guidance for Q4 has taken into account the potential for a longer strike, which I guess now appears to be the case.
+All right.
+Thank you.
+Good morning.
+You may have provided this detail.
+I apologize if you did.
+But I'm wondering, do you quantify the impact from the strike at Boehm in the quarter?
+And follow-up to that is just whether the guidance for Q4 – has taken into account the potential for a longer strike, which I guess now appears to be the case.
 Thanks.

 speaker

-So we haven't quantified that, Jim.
-We definitely had an impact on us in terms of our amount of, let's say, couldn't ship, but I would say it was nothing, it wasn't overly material for this quarter.
-So I think the team did a nice job reacting to that, kind of working on other things and other products heading into Q4.
-Our guidance is reflective of, call it, of an impact of the strike.
-I think they, and that's kind of what we're alluding to earlier in terms of some of the volatility around that.
-So we try to capture our best guess in a base case if we will, obviously we're through October here and it has an impact.
-So I think really, we had to take into account our guess on November and December.
-So I would say we're hoping for some recovery, but it's not, we don't think it'll be material in Q3, just given by the time they all come back to work, it'll take a few weeks for everything to
+Yeah, so we haven't quantified that, Jim.
+We definitely had an impact on us in terms of, you know, our amount of we, let's say, couldn't ship, but I would say it was nothing, you know, it wasn't overly material for this quarter.
+So I think the team did a nice job reacting to that and kind of working on other things. and other products.
+Heading into Q4, our guidance is reflective of an impact of the strike, and that's kind of what we're alluding to a little bit in terms of some of the volatility around that.
+So, we try to capture our best guess in a base case of flu, if you will.
+Obviously, we're through October here and have an impact.
+So I think really we've had to take into account our guests on November and December.
+So I would say we're hoping for some recovery, but we don't think it will be material in Q3.
+Just given by the time they all come back to work, it will take a few weeks for everything to get going.

 speaker